Briandzhao/SpaceInvadersTwo/README.md

 # SpaceInvadersTwo
-February 2019.
-JavaScript browser game I developed during Hack at UCI 2019.
+Pixelated browser game for Hack at UCI 2019.
+To run, download all files to the same folder and run index.html